yeasy/learning_pickleball/09_lob_en.md

 The Lob technique is close to the badminton technique of pushing the ball to the backcourt.

-This technology is easily overlooked, but it is very useful in actual combat.
+This technology is easily overlooked, but it is very useful in actual combat, which can change pace and create new competition situation.

 ## What is Lob